 The example below shows a 404 status stating the server could not be reached.
 This would dictate further investigation as to why the server is unreachable.
 One way of would be to provide a HAR file to CloudBees Support for investigation.
 It is advised to obtain the output of

-Very often, the cause of an Out Of Memory error is due to incorrect GC settings, or GC “thrashing”.
+Very often, the root cause of Out Of Memory errors, as well as UI unavailability, is due to incorrect GC settings, or GC “thrashing”.
 Frequent garbage collection, due to failure to allocate memory for an object, insufficient free memory, or insufficient contiguous free memory due to memory fragmentation, is referred to as “thrashing”.

-It’s important to remember that many GC events are “Stop The World” events.
-Therefore, ideally you want to limit these events to less than a couple of seconds to ensure that your application does not become unresponsive for your end-users.
-Very long GC pauses may also result in 503 errors and other instabilities .
+All GC events are “Stop The World” events.
+You want to limit these events to less than a second to ensure that your application does not become unresponsive for your end-users.
+Very long GC pauses may also result in 404 errors and other instabilities.
 In extreme cases, very long GC pauses may make it appear that build agents have disconnected or become unresponsive.
-If the JVM’s garbage collection is not performing as desired, you will need to benchmark Jenkins and tune the JVM to reach an appropriate set of GC parameters.
+If the JVM’s garbage collection is not performing as desired, you will need to benchmark Jenkins and tune the JVM based on the recommendations from CloudBees Support.

-The recommended tuning approach to these parameters is to evaluate the GC logs using GCEasy.io which is an online GC log analyzer.
+The recommended tuning approach to these parameters is to evaluate the GC logs using GCEasy.io, an online GC log analyzer.

 Q: I saw this article that recommended GC setting “X” for better performance… should I use it?